 Ask your favourite florist to make up a summer bouquet for you, or take a DIY approach and arrange the flowers yourself.

-Approach the task like you would do diving into a turquoise swimming pool.
-By this, we mean make sure the vase is clean and the water is nice and fresh for your flowers.
+Make sure the vase is clean and the water is nice and fresh for your flowers.
 Trim the stems diagonally, and add some flower food to the water if needed.
 A summer bouquet looks best when the flowers are arranged playfully: let delphiniums peep over the top, stand a gerbera boldly at the front, and add delicacy with sweet pea.

 To make the arrangement last for as long as possible, place the vase in a cool spot away from the fruit bowl, and avoid full sun.
 For more information read our tips on how to protect flowers from heat.